loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/continuous-promotion/README.md

 Both continuous-promotion vCluster templates use `sleepmode.loft.sh/ignore-user-agents: argo*` so normal Argo CD cluster health checks do not constantly wake sleeping vCluster instances.

+The shared wake-up docs explain the Argo CD behavior behind that choice in more
+detail: Git polling, cluster cache and cluster-info traffic, and Application reconciliation are different things.
+For sleepy imported vClusters, the annotation is there to stop routine cluster-directed Argo traffic from waking the destination all the time, while `argocd.argoproj.io/skip-reconcile` is used separately as a temporary controller-side pause for apps that target that cluster.
+The docs do not clearly define that cluster Secret annotation as a full replacement for `ignore-user-agents`, especially for a cluster that is registered in Argo CD before any app targets it.

 Because of that, sleeping-stage promotions now use two wake-up paths:

 1. Kargo proactively wakes the target vCluster before `argocd-update`.